ctrlplusb/react-universally/README.md

   - 🔨 `express` server with a basic security configuration.
   - 🔨 `react` as the view.
   - 🔨 `react-router` as the router, along with a dynamic routing configuration (i.e. you get code splitting based on your routes).
-  - 🔨 Very basic CSS support - it's up to you to extend it into CSS Modules, SASS, PostCSS, Aphrodite etc.
+  - 🖌 Very basic CSS support - it's up to you to extend it into CSS Modules, SASS, PostCSS, Aphrodite etc.
+  - 🏜 Image and Font support.
   - 🚀 Full ES2015 support, using `babel` to transpile where needed.
   - 📦 Bundling of both client and server using `webpack` v2.
   - ✂️ Client bundle is split by routes.